How to Learn Stock Market Trading?

 What Are Stocks?

-With stocks, you buy ownership from a company.
-By purchasing stock, even a single share, you become a shareholder and can expect to benefit from the company's profits through its capital appreciation, dividends and other loyalty rewards that the shareholders receive.
+With stocks, you buy ownership in a company.
+By purchasing stock, even a single share, you become a shareholder.
+You can expect to benefit from the company's profits through its capital appreciation, dividends and other loyalty rewards that the shareholders receive.
 Stocks vary by type, categorised based on criteria such as,

 Companies are categorised based on their market caps, such as